First things first: raise your hand if you know what a Padsicle is!

 Here's the How-To for Making THE BEST PADSICLE (and it's so simple!):

-- Fold and place into a baggy, then place into the freezer so it’s ready for you immediately post-baby
+- The last step is to place the baggy into the freezer so it’s ready for you immediately post-baby